pippinbarr/the-artist-is-present-2/process/to-do.md

 # Bugs

 - Can get caught against car on arrival at MoMA, probably because it's going over the input disabled line.
 Do I even need that stupid line?
+Can similarly get wedged in the corner of the bedroom, for the same reasons.